 September 2013: Stair Climb for Los Angeles.
-My first race up the US Bank Tower, the tallest building west of the Mississippi.
-I made it to the top of the 75-story, 1,679 step skyscraper in 20:29 (Official Time)!
+A race up the US Bank Tower, the tallest building west of the Mississippi.
+I made it to the top of the 75-story, 1,664 step skyscraper in 20:29 (Official Time)!

 November 2012: weSPARK’s 4th Annual 10K Run.
 The first event I’ve done twice.
-This was a great day, because based on my blog from last year’s event, I was invited to officially start the race.
-In a very Hollywood turn of events, that invitation was revoked (read about it here), but I was asked to help pass out medals during the ceremony afterwards, and the race itself, through the backlots at Universal Studios, was awesome.
+I was invited to officially start the race.
+Then that invitation was revoked (read about it here), but I did help pass out medals during the ceremony afterwards. zthe race itself, through the backlots at Universal Studios, was awesome.
 Official Time: 1:03:37.

 August 2012: Distance Swim Challenge (1.2 Mile Open Water Swim).
-My first attempt at ocean swimming – turns out it’s a lot harder than pool swimming!
-The event was held in Venice Beach, with big buoys marking the course.
-I was hoping to complete the race in under 40 minutes, and I clobbered that goal, and didn’t lose any limbs to hungry sharks!
+My first attempt at ocean swimming.
+I was hoping to complete the Venice Beach race in under 40 minutes, and I clobbered that goal, and didn’t lose any limbs to hungry sharks!
 Official Time: 36:37.7

 May 2012: BolderBOULDER Memorial Day 10K Race.
 My second 10K.
 I’ve never run so far in a high altitude before, but I ended up finishing only 2 seconds slower than my personal best!
 The finish line, inside the crowded football stadium at the University of Colorado, was pretty spectacular.
 Official Time: 59:08:46.

-Mar 2012: Fight For Air Climb 2012.
-My first stair climb, up the stairwell, from sidewalk to roof, of the 63-story Aon Center skyscraper in downtown Los Angeles.
+March 2012: Los Angeles Fight For Air Climb 2012.
+My first stair climb, up the stairwell, from sidewalk to roof, of the 63-story Aon Center skyscraper.
 Official Time: 15:24.

 I can’t wait to keep adding to this list!